Multi-Sensor Diffusion-Driven Optical Image Translation for Large-Scale Applications: Experiments

 Figures \ref{fig:genres} and \ref{fig:genres_austin} respectively show images from the selected regions of Beirut and Austin.
-Their first, second, third and fourth rows individually show pre-event Sentinel-II, pre-event Synthetic Planet Dove (Regression + $\mathbf{W}$), pre-event Synthetic Planet Dove (Proposed), pre-event Planet Dove, post-event Planet Dove, and the change detection ground truth obtained by applying Algorithm \ref{alg:cd}, which is discussed in Section \ref{sec:experiments:change_detection}, using Planet Dove pre and post event images.
+Their first, second, third, and fourth rows individually show pre-event Sentinel-II, pre-event Synthetic Planet Dove (Regression + $\mathbf{W}$), pre-event Synthetic Planet Dove (Proposed), pre-event Planet Dove, post-event Planet Dove, and the change detection ground truth obtained by applying Algorithm \ref{alg:cd}, which is discussed in Section \ref{sec:experiments:change_detection}, using Planet Dove pre and post-event images.
 Instead of manual annotations, we use this ground truth since our I2I translation method aims to closely match low-resolution input to the style and resolution of high-resolution images, specifically Planet Dove in our experiments.

-In both regions, the tonality of the synthetic images generated using the proposed method (Figs. \ref{fig:genres:sub3} and \ref{fig:genres_austin:sub3}) closely resemble those of the Planet pre-event images (Figs. \ref{fig:genres:sub4} and \ref{fig:genres_austin:sub4}).
-Also, when they are compared with the pre-event Sentinel-II images used as inputs to the DDM-based method (Figs. \ref{fig:genres:sub1} and \ref{fig:genres_austin:sub1}), it is easily observable how they have an improved apparent resolution and contrast.
+In both regions, the tonality of the synthetic images generated using the proposed method (Figs. \ref{fig:genres:sub3} and \ref{fig:genres_austin:sub3}) closely resembles those of the Planet pre-event images (Figs. \ref{fig:genres:sub4} and \ref{fig:genres_austin:sub4}).
+Also, when compared with the pre-event Sentinel-II images used as inputs to the DDM-based method (Figs. \ref{fig:genres:sub1} and \ref{fig:genres_austin:sub1}), it is easily observable how they have an improved apparent resolution and contrast.
 It is also noticeable how no perceptible undesired hallucinated features are present, favoring their use for change detection.
 Compared to the Regression + $\mathbf{W}$ synthetic images (Figs. \ref{fig:genres:sub2} and \ref{fig:genres_austin:sub2}), our method delivered images with higher contrast and visual resolution, which translated into images that better match the characteristics of Planet Dove imagery.

+The few patching brightness mismatches can be easily alleviated by performing inference with overlapping patches, as done in \cite{wan_psc_2024}.
+However, this would greatly increase the numerical complexity of the inference, e.g. by a factor of 4 if the overlap is 1/2 of the size of the patch, or by a factor of 16 if the overlap is 3/4 of the size of the patch.
+The reverse diffusion process is costly because it needs numerous model forward passes to infer a single patch.
+Therefore, we do not explore this possibility in our paper.